 So what gives this tiny ceramic sphere, barely a few millimeters wide, the edge over hardened steel?

 Steel is strong—but it rusts, wears down, and expands under heat.
-Alumina ceramic bearing balls break that compromise through the following characteristics:
+Alumina ceramic bearing balls break down through the following characteristics:

 Low Density (3.9 g/cm³) – Nearly half the density of steel, cutting centrifugal forces by 40% in high-speed rotation.
 Less stress, more stability.